mihaylov-simeon/Movie-trailer-application/README - Project setup.md

 ### npm install @mui/material @emotion/react @emotion/styled
 ### npm install react-material-ui-carousel

-After successfull instalation of the components, you can simply start the application by typing -> **npm start** in your intellij terminal.
+After successfull instalation of the components, you can simply start the application by typing -> **npm start** in your intellij terminal - No additional setup needed.

 The application will start on **localhost:3000**

-You can run the server side from the **FinalExamProjectMovieApplication.class** (as usual) directly from Intellij.
+You can run the server side from the **FinalExamProjectMovieApplication.class** (as usual) directly from Intellij - No additional setup needed.

 !!!!
 Note that the Server and Client side need to be running simultaneously, in order for the application to work properly.

+That's it - Enjoy.